joblas/Projects/README.md

 # Joe's Guessing Game

-## This Game counts how many files are in the current working directory plus 1 hidden file
+## This Game counts how many files are in the current working directory.

 ## ** Made August 23 2019 **
 ## ** Total lines of *code* 21**